Sparse Density Trees and Lists: An Interpretable Alternative to High-Dimensional Histograms

-We described just one bin above, whereas a full tree could be that of Figure \ref{FigFarmSlide1}.
+We described just one bin above, whereas a full tree is in Figure \ref{fig:example_titanic}.

-Bayesian priors control the shape of the tree.
+Each of our methods aim to globally optimize a Bayesian posterior possessing a sparsity prior, which acts as a regularization term. \citep[Unlike past work on density trees,][ our three methods are not constructed using greedy tree induction, they are optimized instead.]{Ram:2011:DET:2020408.2020507} In this way, Bayesian priors control the shape of the tree or list.
 This helps with both generalization and interpretability.
-For the first method, the prior parameter controls the number of leaves.
+For the first of our three methods, the prior parameter controls the number of leaves; its value should be set to be the user's desired number of leaves.
 For the second method, the prior controls the desired number of branches for nodes of the tree.
 For the third method, which creates lists (one-sided trees), the prior controls the desired number of leaves and also the length of the leaf descriptions.